SimpleCloud Controller

 Understanding the controller

 The structure of the controller is very simple.
-It checks every few seconds if there are any updated on servers or server groups.
-If there are any updates, it will try to talk to a server-host and apply those changes.
+It checks every few seconds if there are any updates on servers or server groups.
+If so, it will try to talk to a server-host and apply those changes.
+For example, if additional servers are needed or group configurations change, this is forwarded to the right server host.
 The contacted server-host will do the rest of the work, like starting, stopping, or updating a server.

 For example, if you want to start a server, the controller will send a message to a server-host and tell it to start a server.
 The server-host will then start the server and tell the controller that the server is now running.
 At last, the controller updates the status of the server in the database.